by Shannon Vasconcelos, former financial aid officer at Tufts University

 - Traditional 401k withdrawals are subject to taxation at your ordinary income tax rate.
 When your children are in college, you are likely in your peak earning years and in a higher tax bracket than you will be in during retirement.

 - If you are not yet 59 ½ years old, 401k withdrawals are also subject to a 10% early withdrawal penalty.
-While IRAs offer an exception to the early withdrawal penalty for college expenses, early 401k withdrawals are always subject to a 10% penalty (see new CARES Act exception below).
+While IRAs offer an exception to the early withdrawal penalty for college expenses, early 401k withdrawals are always subject to a 10% penalty—no exceptions.

 - Traditional 401k withdrawals are reported as income in the year that you make the withdrawal, increasing your Adjusted Gross Income (AGI).
 This income increase may not only bump you into a higher tax bracket, but could also reduce financial aid eligibility in a future academic year.
 To minimize the impact on financial aid, limit 401k withdrawals to your child’s last 2 ½ years of college.